North Texas superintendent arrested in Houston-area child sex sting

 Investigators said he was planning to travel to the Houston area to engage in sexual acts.
 They said he sent pictures of his genitals and asked for nude videos and images in return.

-A Harris County constable said it appears that Stevens took some of the images while he was at work in his office.
+Rosen said it appears Stevens took some of the images while he was at work in his office.

 "These cases should be a wake-up call for parents.
-You must know what your children are doing online," said Constable Alan Rosen.
+You must know what your children are doing online," he said.

 Stevens has been around children throughout his entire career.